 This delicious soup is gluten-free, dairy-free, egg-free, and soy-free.
 It is also Whole 30, Paleo, and Keto.
 It is perfect for anyone who has food allergies.

-Pair this soup with these delicious gluten free bread for easy dipping: Gluten Free Light and Fluffy Cheddar Muffins or this Gluten Free Focaccia Bread.
+Pair this soup with this delicious gluten free bread for easy dipping: Gluten Free Biscuits or this Gluten Free Focaccia Bread.

-You can use a whole chicken for my grandma’s old-fashioned chicken soup or chicken bone-in chicken parts to make this recipe.
+1. To make this recipe, You can use a whole chicken for my grandma’s old-fashioned chicken soup or chicken bone-in chicken parts.
 My neighbor loves using bone-in chicken thighs.
 You need to make sure your chicken pieces are with the bone, as the bone minerals are what make this soup so good!!

 If you love this soup, you will also want to try my Gluten-Free Matzo Ball recipe.
 This soup is great with matzo balls!
 Fresh chicken soup is always better than canned!

 Classic chicken soup has onion, carrot, and celery.
-I have added turnip and rutabaga to my chicken soup recipe over the years, but I wanted to keep it close to my grandma’s recipe for this post.
+Over the years, I have added turnip and rutabaga to my chicken soup recipe, but I made these vegetables optional because I wanted to keep it close to my grandma’s recipe for this post.

 This soup is full of flavor from these spices and herbs: